brightonar2/brightonar2/README.md

 ## Hi! :slightly_smiling_face: :microscope: :atom:
 My name is Brighton, and I'm a senior studying applied mathematics and physics at the University of Washington.
-I'm interested in computational biophysics and will hopefully upload research, school, and personal here in the future!
+I'm interested in computational biophysics and will hopefully upload research, school, and personal projects here in the future!

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------